AlmirMBH/shopify-onboarding-agent/README.md

 # Onboarding Agent

 ## Onboarding Agent Idea
-The company we work for handles a high volume of daily interactions between the support team and application users.
-Customers ask a wide range of questions — from app installation to product customization, including banners, colors, margins, sales conditions, and more.
-The purpose of this agent is to reduce the manual workload for our support team.
-Since we offer a wide variety of customizations, our manuals are updated frequently.
-Every time we release a new feature, fix a bug, simplify a customization process, or remove an unused feature, the manual must be updated accordingly.
-This requires close collaboration between the support and development teams.
-The support staff must stay informed about all changes, fully understand them and be able to use and explain the new features to the customers.
-With nearly 50 applications and only about 60 customer support staff, it is easy to see how overwhelming it can be for any one person to keep track of 5–10 applications, monitor ongoing changes, and confidently explain every feature.
-Our goal is to help the customer support team by reducing the number of incoming tickets.
-This would give them more time to deepen their knowledge of the applications and work more effectively with the development team.
+## Project Background
+As part of the *Practical Application of Artificial Intelligence* course led by Professor Kenan Sehić, we were tasked with developing a group project that addresses a real-world problem using AI.
+Our project focuses on reducing the manual workload of a customer support team at the company we work for.
+The company manages dozens of applications and handles a high volume of daily inquiries — ranging from installation guidance to advanced product customization (e.g., banners, margins, sales settings, etc.).
+Also, frequent product updates require constant manual revisions to support documentation.
+Our AI-based support agent aims to reduce the number of incoming tickets by automatically addressing common and repetitive user queries.

 ## About the Onboarding Agent
 The idea behind our agent is straightforward.
 Each time the manual is updated, the latest version is uploaded to the application.
 The old manual data is removed from the database, and the new content is vectorized and stored.